Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 Here in the east there has been a rash of robberies, by breaking into people's homes.
 The thieves go through open windows.
 You can buy a window lock, that allows you to open the window, and lock it in that position.

 The lock allows for ventilation by securely holding double hung windows in partially open position.
 Windows open fully when guard is released.
 1-9/16 inch guard/mounting area required.
 7/8 inch minimum glass inset.
 3/4 x 1inch strike.
 Screws included.

 So if you want just a little fresh air you can set the window lock, that the window is only open a few inches.
 You can either purchase them on the Internet or in a hardware store.
 They are also called window vent guards and are made by Stanley.

 Even during hot weather, make sure you lock your doors at night.
 Put poles in your sliding glass doors so no one can push them open.
-Install deadbolt locks in all major outside doors.
-Have motion detector lights outside.

 Keep your car keys beside your bed at night.
 If you hear a noise outside your home or someone trying to get in your house, just press the panic button.
 This is a guide about using the security alarm on your key chain.